-Return to: Orders
+Return to: CREATE ORDER

 CREATE ORDERS - MAINTENANCE VISIT

 Maintenance Visit is a special type of Order.
 They can be created and viewed under Orders, but their primary purpose is for the Route Plan function.

 For example, if an ATM needs scheduled maintenance, it can be entered included in the Route Plan.